noniec/wireframing/README.md

 ## Example: Which type of wireframe is this?
 Link to the file: [Project Link in Figma](https://www.figma.com/design/E2BRqdPcKkrnX6hLGPto8Z/Project-Airbnb?node-id=1-2&p=f&t=YWLcisb8SiGfVtcW-0)

 Based on the look and level of detail of the design in the provided Figma project, the wireframe appears to be high-fidelity.
-**Why:**
+Reasons include:
 - It uses more complete layout details rather than rough sketches.
 - It includes UI elements that resemble the final product.
 - Using Figma suggests digital fidelity and refinement beyond simple hand-sketches.

+## Wireframing Tools
+There are several tools available to help designers create wireframes efficiently.
+Each tool offers different features depending on needs, from simple sketching to interactive prototypes.

+### Popular Wireframing Tools
+1. Figma: A cloud-based design tool for creating wireframes, prototypes, and UI designs.
+2. Adobe XD: Ideal for wireframing and prototyping with vector-based design features.
+3. Sketch: A macOS-based tool widely used for creating high-fidelity wireframes and interfaces.
+4. Balsamiq: Focused on low-fidelity wireframes, great for quick sketches and brainstorming.
+5. Miro: A collaborative whiteboard tool suitable for brainstorming and simple wireframes.

+### Recommended Tool: Figma
+Figma is one of the most popular tools for wireframing and UI design because it’s easy to use, web-based, and supports real-time collaboration.
+Figma makes wireframing faster, more collaborative, and more effective, making it an essential tool in modern design workflows.

+#### Key Features
+- Real-time Collaboration: Multiple users can work on the same design at once.
+- Cross-Platform Access: Works on any browser — no installation needed.
+- Components & Templates: Reuse design elements to maintain consistency.
+- Prototyping: Create clickable prototypes to test user flows.
+- Version Control: Keeps track of changes and design history automatically.

+#### Usefullness of Figma for Wireframing
+Figma allows designers to start with low-fidelity wireframes and gradually build up to high-fidelity prototypes without switching tools.
+It also helps teams visualize ideas quickly, gather feedback, and ensure alignment between designers, developers, and stakeholders.